leonardo-ra/PI/Setup/README.md

 **Step 6:** Connect the camera to your USB port.

-Your connection should be well established on your machine's side of things now [x].
+- [x] Your connection should be well established on your machine's side of things now.

 ### On the Ur5e teach Pendant: